wrongcoder/janavarro95-Stardew_Valley_Mods/GeneralMods/BuyBackCollectables/README.md

 * Updated to Stardew Valley 1.1 and SMAPI 0.40 1.1-3.
 * Fixed mouse not appearing in menu.
 * Fixed bug where you sometimes couldn't buy an item even if you had enough money.

+1.3:
+* Updated to Stardew Valley 1.2 and SMAPI 1.12.

+1.4:
+* Internal refactoring.